jaufgang/apsc/grist/docs/JOB_BOARD.md

 ### For Members
 - Confirmation when you sign up for a job
 - Reminder before your upcoming shift
-- Alert when your submitted hours are approved/rejected
+- Alert when your submitted hours are confirmed/rejected
 - Season summary of your hours

 ### For Board Members
 - Alert when someone signs up for a job in your category
 - Alert when someone cancels a job in your category
-- Alert when hours are submitted for approval
+- Alert when hours are submitted for confirmation
-- Weekly digest of pending approvals
+- Weekly digest of pending confirmations
 - Alert when a job is approaching with no signup

 ### For Admins